Fernando Lugo

-Fernando Armindo Lugo Méndez (/es/; born 30 May 1951) is a Paraguayan politician and laicized Catholic bishop who was President of Paraguay from 2008 to 2012.
+Fernando Armindo Lugo Méndez (Note: /es/) (born 30 May 1951) is a Paraguayan politician and laicized Catholic bishop who was President of Paraguay from 2008 to 2012.
 Previously, he was a Roman Catholic priest and bishop, serving as Bishop of the Diocese of San Pedro from 1994 to 2005.
 He was elected as president in 2008, an election that ended 61 years of rule by the Colorado Party.

 In 2012, he was removed from office through an impeachment process that neighboring countries deemed a coup d'état.
 He was elected to the Senate of Paraguay in the 2013 and 2018 general elections but failed to win reelection in the 2023 Paraguayan general election.

 Early life

-He received his basic education at a religious school in Encarnación, and sold snacks on the streets.
+Lugo received his basic education at a religious school in Encarnación, and sold snacks on the streets.

-His family was not particularly religious; by his own account, he never saw his father set foot in a church.
-However, they were active in Colorado Party politics.
-His maternal uncle, Epifanio Méndez Fleitas, was a co-conspirator in the 1954 Paraguayan coup d'état that helped bring Alfredo Stroessner to power.
-However, he later fell out of favor with Stroessner and ultimately became a dissident after leaving the country.
-Fernando's father was imprisoned twenty times, and some of his elder siblings were sent into so-called exile.
+Lugo's family was not particularly religious; by his own account, he never saw his father set foot in a church.

 Priesthood

-His father wanted Lugo to become a lawyer, but at 18 Lugo entered a normal school, and began teaching in a rural community.
-He was well accepted by the community, which was very religious, but they had no priest.
-He said later that he was touched by that experience, and so discovered his vocation to the Roman Catholic priesthood.
-At age 19 he entered a seminary operated by the Society of the Divine Word.
-He was ordained a priest for the society on 15 August 1977.
-He was sent to Ecuador, where he served as a missionary for five years.
-In Ecuador he learned about liberation theology and taught classes at the Centro Biblio Verbo Divino in Quito.

 Lugo returned to Paraguay in 1982, and after a year, was sent to Rome for further academic studies.
 Lugo came back to Paraguay in 1987, two years before the Stroessner dictatorship's fall.
 Lugo was ordained a bishop on 17 April 1994, and received charge of the nation's poorest diocese, in the San Pedro diocese.

 Lugo resigned as ordinary of the Diocese of San Pedro on 11 January 2005.
 He had requested laicization to run for office.
 However, the Holy See refused the request on the grounds that bishops could not undergo laicization, and also denied him the requested canonical permission to run for civil elected office.
 However, after Lugo won the presidential election, the Church granted his laicization on 30 June 2008.